misiektoja/spotify_monitor/README.md

    <img src="./assets/spotify_monitor_email_notifications.png" alt="spotify_monitor_email_notifications" width="80%"/>
 </p>

-If you also want to be informed every time a user listens to specific songs, you can use **track_notification** functionality (**-t** parameter).
+If you also want to be notified every time a user listens to specific songs, you can use the **track_notification** functionality (**-t** parameter).

-For that you need to create a file with list of songs you want to track (one track/album/playlist per line).
-The file needs to be indicated by **-s** parameter.
+To do this, you need to create a file with a list of songs you want to track (one track/album/playlist per line).
+The file must be specified using the **-s** parameter.
 The script checks if the listened track, album or playlist is in the file.
-Example file *spotify_tracks_misiektoja*:
+Example file *spotify_tracks_spotify_user_uri_id*:

 ```
 we fell in love in october